pirosikick/eslintrc-editor/docs/rules/accessor-pairs.md

 # Enforces getter/setter pairs in objects (accessor-pairs)

-It's a common mistake in JavaScript to create an object with just setter but never have a getter defined for it.
-If you have a setter but no corresponding getter then you can never the get the value.
-So it ends up not getting used as you can only set the value and never get the value.
+It's a common mistake in JavaScript to create an object with just a setter for a property but never have a corresponding getter defined for it.
+Without a getter, you cannot read the property, so it ends up not being used.

 Here are some examples:

 ```js